 With a Cambridge program, your child is joining a community of learners from more than 10000 schools in over 170 countries.
 We have created our programs and qualifications for students worldwide but we make sure there is plenty of space for local content too.

 Distance does not create a barrier between Cambridge learners around the world.
 Our online communities bring schools and learners together to discuss their projects and activities.
 By developing a global outlook in Cambridge learners, we aim to equip them for success in the fast-changing modern world.

 Cambridge in Ferndale Public Schools

 The Cambridge International Honors program at Ferndale Middle School ws initiated in the Fall of 2015 for 7th and 8th graders.
-We encourage all of you to have your child apply for this program and participate in the test-in process in order to possibly gain entrance into the program.
+It has been expanded to include 6th-8th graders now that we have restructured K-6.
+Students are placed in Cambridge ELA and by testing

 If you have any questions about the program or the process of applying, please contact Beth Grillo in the Curriculum and Instruction Department at email@example.com or 248.586.8611.